 Recruitment and selection of applicants should be welcoming, professional, and friendly.
-These two shouldn’t act as the “gate” of the company and more so, talent acquisition specialists shouldn’t act as the gatekeepers.
+These two shouldn’t act as the “gate” of the company; talent acquisition specialists shouldn’t act as the gatekeepers.

-To combat this, companies should train their talent acquisition specialists on how to correctly deal with people, bordering on empathy and professionalism.
+To combat this, companies should train their talent acquisition specialists on how to deal with people, bordering on empathy and professionalism correctly.

 Onboarding and training

 There’s no doubt that onboarding and training are two of the most important parts of the new hire experience.
 One best practice of onboarding and training is to be open to any questions, concerns, and suggestions of newly hired employees.

 This way, the company can have insight from a newcomer’s perspective.

 Transparency amongst the employees

 No matter how small or big, good or bad the news is, it should be the management’s priority to keep their employees updated.